VasiliyLysokobylko/Version-updater/README.md

 This tool does not applies changes without user permissions.
 At first execution stage versionUpdater shows packages with possible version changes.
 Program shows a question: "Do yo want to continue and update packages?".
 Then user should take decision to apply this changes or not.

 ### Dependeny
-- VersionUpdater depends on local console git client.
+- VersionUpdater depends on the local console git client.